bmaupin/civ-be-linux-fixes/docs/more-details.md

 The fix listed in the [readme](../README.md) involves copying libtbb from the Steam Linux Runtime to the game directory.
 This ensures this version is always used, even if it's installed elsewhere on the system.

-## Terrain is not displayed correctly
+## Terrain appears above cities and units, no water or hills are visible

 The terrain bug seems to appear any time there are errors with Lua scripts.
 This normally occurs with mods but unfortunately, the game ships with a Lua error, and so this bug will occur without any mods installed.